ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: ExploraCoder Framework

-\textbf{Code execution and observation.} A line of work execute candidate codes against prepared test cases to facilitate code ranking \citep{shi2022rank} or refinement \citep{zhang_self-edit_2023}.
-However, quality testbeds are often inaccessible in production environments \citep{testcasehard1,testcasehard2}, particularly when developing new functionalities using newly introduced or unfamiliar libraries.
-Furthermore, creating test cases at runtime for the newly planned subtasks is even more challenging.
-Instead, we directly execute the experimental codes in a sandbox environment and capture its output.
+\paragraph{Code execution and observation.} At each subtask, LLM is encouraged to print out insightful information to expand API usage knowledge, such as format of the current API returned object that could be used as input in other subtasks.
+We capture the output from directly executing the experimental code in a sandbox environment.
 Specifically, given $t_i$ and $p_{i,j}$, the observation $o_{i,j}$ by the LLM consists of the codes’ executability $\delta$ , error message $\varepsilon$, and program output $\gamma$.
-We now can assemble $m$ candidate experience for $t_i$ as:
+We now can assemble $m$ candidate API invocation experience for $t_i$ as:

-\textbf{Enhance experience exploitation by self-debugging.} In our preliminary experiments, we found the experimental codes often fail to execute due to simple mistakes (e.g., missing import statements).
-Additionally, some challenging tasks require complex interactions with APIs from prior subtasks, which LLMs struggle to solve without execution feedback. preventing the observation of valuable insights into API behavior.
-And these failures could propagate along the exploration chain.

-To address this, we prompt the LLM to autonomously repair failed codes when all candidate codes for a given task fail to execute, thereby enriching its execution experience.
-We report the effectiveness of ExploraCoder, both with and without self-debugging capabilities in Section \ref{sec: experiments}.
+\paragraph{Experience exploitation by intermediate self-debugging.} In our preliminary experiments, we found experimental codes often fail to execute due to simple mistakes (e.g., missing import statements).
+Additionally, some challenging subtasks require complex API interactions with prior subtasks, which LLMs struggle to solve.
+This hinders the acquisition of additional API usage insights, and the intermediate failures could potentially degenerate the performance of exploration chain.
+To address this, we prompt the LLM to debug the codes when all candidate codes for a given subtask fail to execute, thereby enhancing its usage experience.
+We report the effectiveness of ExploraCoder, both with and without debugging mechanism.

-\textbf{Experience Selection Strategy.} We have obtained $m$ candidate exploration experience $\{\mathcal{E}_{i,j}\}^m_{j=1}$ on $t_i$ .
-The goal in this step is to select the most valuable experience $\mathcal{\hat{E}}_i$ and prune the others for $t_i$ .
-In this work, we adopt a simple selection strategy: (1) randomly select an experience candidate that has successfully executed; (2) if all candidates fail to execute, we randomly select a failed one.
-Then, the selected experience is placed into the exploration chain, which will be passed on to the next subtask and accumulates progressively.
-Ultimately, we obtain a experience trace of the following form to aid in solution generation:
+\paragraph{Experience selection strategy.} After obtaining $m$ candidate exploration experience $\{\mathcal{E}_{i,j}\}^m_{j=1}$ on $t_i$ .
+The goal in this step is to select the most valuable one $\mathcal{\hat{E}}_i$ and prune the others for $t_i$ .
+In this work, we adopt a simple but effective selection strategy: (1) randomly select a candidate that has successfully executed, prioritizing the ones with valid outputs; (2) if all candidates fail to execute, we randomly select a failed one.
+Then, the selected experience will be passed on to the next subtask and accumulates progressively.
+Ultimately, we obtain an API exploration trace of the following form to aid in solution generation: